 Food inflation is keeping Europe on its toes.
 Food prices in the EU have been rising and rising – faster than inflation in general.
-In October 2022, inflation reached a 40-year high of 10.7%, while food prices were up 15.4% compared to October 2021.
+In May 2023, core inflation reached 6.13%, while food prices were up 15.4% compared to May 2022.

 This is partly due to Russia’s war on Ukraine, which is driving up energy and transport costs.
 Since the invasion, the global markets have been significantly disturbed because Russia and Ukraine have been major exporters of grains, wheat, oilseeds and fertilizers.
 Supply bottlenecks due to the coronavirus also have a major impact on the price explosion of food and non-alcoholic beverages.
 In addition, climate change and resulting droughts have reduced grain production.

 This article, however, doesn’t focus on the reasons for food inflation.
 Rather, it’s about the question of what food inflation / foodflation actually means and how you can save money on food despite rising prices.

 Which foods have become particularly expensive and which are still affordable?
 Can you substitute pricy groceries such as meat and eggs with cheaper alternatives without sacrificing nutrients?
 And how can you plan your grocery shopping in advance without breaking the budget?
 Read our financial experts’ 8 tips.